jdiaz97/IUCNRedList.jl/README.md

 # IUCNRedList.jl
 API Wrapper for IUCN Red List.

-Are you a data scientist and are you working in biodiversity? you might find this useful.
+Are you a data scientist and you are working in biodiversity? you might find this useful.

 # What this does

 Implements all of the functionalities of the IUCN Red List API in an easy to use way.

-In some cases, you can call 4 different endpoints from only 1 functions.
-Thanks to multiple dispatch.
+In some cases, you can call 4 different endpoints from only 1 function, thanks to multiple dispatch.

 # How it works